Policy watch: What Liz Truss will do on the key issues facing Britain

 Energy crisis

-Liz Truss is considering freezing energy bills for millions of households this winter if she wins the Conservative Party leadership race, the Telegraph understands.
+Liz Truss has announced she will freeze energy bills for millions of households this winter.
+Energy bills will be frozen at around £2,500 for households in a huge intervention to protect Britons from soaring prices.

+Ms Truss confirmed during Prime Minister's Questions that she would announce her plans to tackle the energy price crisis today, 8 September.

-Campaign sources familiar with discussions, and energy company insiders who have been consulted, have said that a freeze of some form is now expected.
+Campaign sources familiar with discussions, and energy company insiders who have been consulted, have said that a freeze is now expected.

-In an interview on BBC One’s Sunday with Laura Kuenssberg on Sept 4, Ms Truss moved to reassure the public that help was coming if she became prime minister, vowing to reveal a support package within a week.

-Annual energy bills for the average household are set to jump from £1,971 to £3,549 from this October when the change in the price cap kicks in.
+Annual energy bills for the average household had been set to jump from £1,971 to £3,549 from this October when the change in the price cap kicks in.

+The package will be funded by over £100bn worth of borrowing.
+Kwasi Kwarteng, the new Chancellor, indicated that the intervention would last two years and would help businesses and families “through this winter and the next”.

 Taxes